ctxcommunity/cvad/roles/install_session_recording_player_iso/README.md

 Possible Values are:
-  1912 LTSR CU2   (default) : This will install the 1912 LTSR CU2 version of the Citrix Session Recording Player 2012                      : This will install the 2012 version of the Citrix Session Recording Player
+  1912 LTSR CU2   (default) : This will install the 1912 LTSR CU2 version of the Citrix Session Recording Player 2012                      : This will install the 2012 version of the Citrix Session Recording Player 2103                      : This will install the 2103 version of the Citrix Session Recording Player

 The cvad_session_recording_player_iso_location variable aggregates the smb_location with the folder location of the .iso file including the variable cvad_session_recording_player_version as part of the folder location.
 The cvad_session_recording_player_iso_location